 Planning: the toolbox for a thriving countryside

-Puzzled by planning or lost in local plans?
+Puzzled by planning or lost in local applications?
 We’re here to help.
-Here’s our one-stop shop guide to all things planning, from its history and origins to what it means for us today.
+Here’s our one-stop shop guide to all things planning, from its history and origins, to what it means for us today.

 What do we mean by ‘planning’?

 When we talk about planning here, we’re thinking of the set of systems – a toolbox – that contains the rules, guidelines and democratic processes that help us to plan for and manage how we use the land we live on.
 This helps us all ensure that our current and future housing, development and property needs are properly met.

 At first, this might all sound a little… dry.
 But wait, don’t run away just yet!

 Planning literally shapes our everyday lives.
 It gives us all ways to decide what shape we want our lives to be.
 Think about where you sleep, eat, work, spend time with other people, enjoy nature and outdoor spaces, learn, access goods and services, travel, dispose of your waste…